ghowland/ddd/README.md

 {"name":"name", "label":"Name", "placeholder":"widget name", "icon":"icon-file-text", "type":"text", "size":"6", "value":"", "info":"", "color":""}
 ```

-The first one only has 2 fields besides the "type" field (hidden), but the second one has 8 other fields.
+The first one only has 2 fields besides the "type" field (`hidden`), but the second one (`text`) has 8 other fields.
 By allowing selection of the field requirements to switched against the "type" value, we can have differently formatted dictionaries in the same list, following these validation rules.

 **Value Requirement:**